HanaIDC/The-Batcave/README.md

 ## License

 This project is currently unlicensed.
-Consider adding a license to clarify usage terms.